-- Track number of MAC meetings conducted during Year 18. - Prepare annual report on Qualifying Local Program activities at end of Year 18.

-- SMC tracked the number of Municipal Advisory Committee (MAC) meetings: According to records, there were (1) MAC meetings conducted during this reporting period (12/09/20).
-During the reporting year additional meetings were cancelled due to in person meeting restrictions. - QLP prepared an annual report template including stormwater management activities that SMC performed as a QLP are described in this Annual Facility Inspection Report template.
-This template is provided to Lake County MS4s.

-- QLP prepared an NOI template including QLP activities related to each of the six minimum control measures (MCMs) provided to Lake County MS4s. - The stormwater management activities that SMC plans to perform as a QLP during Year 19 are described in Part E4 of the Annual Report template.
+- Track number of MAC meetings conducted during Year 19. - Prepare annual report on Qualifying Local Program activities at end of Year 19.
+Year 19 QLP activities: - SMC tracked the number of Municipal Advisory Committee (MAC) meetings: According to records, there were (2) MAC meetings conducted during this reporting period (04/07/2021 and 11/10/2021). - The stormwater management activities that SMC performed as a QLP are described in the Annual Facility Inspection Report (i.e., Annual Report) template provided to Lake County MS4s. - QLP prepared an NOI template including QLP activities related to each of the six minimum control measures (MCMs) provided to Lake County MS4s. - SMC reviewed the IEPA ILR40 permit released for public comment in 2021 for Lake County MS4s and provided a comment template. - The stormwater management activities that SMC plans to perform as a QLP during Year 20 are described in Part E4 of the Annual Report template.